peteroupc/html3dutil/tutorials/shapes.md

 To create a shape group, call `new ShapeGroup()`.
 To add a `Shape` object to the group, call `shapeGroup.addShape(shape)`.
 Note that you can only add shapes, not meshes, to a shape group, just as for a 3D scene.
+A shape group, though, is perfectly allowed to contain other shape groups.

 ## Other Pages

 The following pages of mine on CodeProject also discuss this library: